aminmarashi-binary/Ryu-Source-Simple/README.md

 An over-simplified version of [Ryu::Source](https://metacpan.org/pod/Ryu::Source).

-We're going to ignore all the bells and whisles that make `Ryu::Source` work in real world application and implement a simplified version to help us understand how the basics of the library works.
+We're going to ignore all the bells and whistles that make `Ryu::Source` work in real world application and implement a simplified version to help us understand how the basics of the library works.